 Tea, Coffee and Bouillon

 Drinking tea is a healthy habit that has been around for more than 6,000 years and for good reason.
 Besides having to boil water to make it, hence getting rid of bacteria, tea is also one of the quickest way to help one dehydrate in an emergency situation.
-Coffee and caffeinated tea provide an additional boost of energy and help keeping you alert, while other types of tea have a calming and smoothing effect.
+Coffee and caffeinated tea provide an additional boost of energy and help keeping you alert.
+Other types of tea have a calming and smoothing effect.
 Not to mention that there are many other teas that have healing effects and their proprieties will prove useful during a time of need.
-Bouillon cubes are also a good choice because they are made up of compressed stock and combined with hardtack, it can become a good meal when nothing’s around.
+Bouillon cubes are also a good choice because they are made up of compressed stock.
+Combined with hardtack, it can become a good meal replacement when nothing else is available.

 Canned and dehydrated meats

-The best and tastiest source of protein for a prepper is meat and most of us can’t even go a day without having a nice portion of it.
+The best and tastiest source of protein for a prepper is meat.
+Most of us can’t even go a day without having a nice portion of it.
 Meat can provide up to 90% of the sustenance needed to survive and this makes it a perfect food to be stockpiled.
-While some prefer canned meat, there are some preppers that are making their own jerky or pemmican for a long time survival and maybe you too, should learn how to make it.
+While some prefer canned meat, there are some preppers that are making their own jerky or pemmican for a long time survival.
+Maybe you too, should learn how to make it.
 When it comes to canned meats, tuna, salmon and mackerel should be on your list because they are rich in omega 3 oils.
 Meat is a must have for your pantry and you should make sure you have enough of it.
 However, if you are vegetarian, you can stockpile on canned or dehydrated mushrooms, as they are also an important source of protein.

 When making the lists of foods to hoard when the power is out, you shouldn’t forget about oils.
 Oil can be used for cooking, but it also has many other uses during an emergency.
 Olive oil is a good choice because it doesn’t have the chemicals resulted after processing, like other oils.
-If olive oil is too expensive for you, canola and coconut oil are great replacement since are heat stable and doesn’t go rancid as fast as other oils.
+If olive oil is too expensive for you, canola and coconut oil are great replacement.
+They are heat stable and won’t go rancid as fast as other oils.

 Whole wheat flour and other food items